How to Find Lost Pets

 VISIT THE SHELTER.
 People often take strays to the local shelter.
 Don’t call and ask about a missing Great Pyrenees puppy.
 Baby dogs often look different from adults of the breed, and the shelter staff may not always know recognize your verbal description.
 You should visit several times to see if somebody has turned him in, and don’t take the staff’s word for it–insist on eyeballing the dogs.
 Your white fluffy baby may have rolled in the mud and now look brown, and you’re in the best position to recognize your furry wonder.

 ID YOUR PET.
-July 1st is ID YOUR PET DAY…but this is important all year long.
+July 1st is ID YOUR PET DAY but this is important all year long.
 It’s ideal to have your pet wear some type of identification.
 Up to seventy percent of animals that arrive at shelters have no identification, and as a result a great percentage are euthanized.
 A metal or plastic tag with your contact information attached to the dog or cat’s collar offers the simplest method of identification.
 A rabies tag serial number with clinic contact information also helps.
 People can call the clinic, where they look up the serial number to identify the pet and his owner.
 Tattoos and microchips are also common and effective forms of pet identification.
+Register pets with every database you can find, like the Petco Love Lost resource.

 BE SPECIFIC.
 Avoid describing pets as a Labradoodle or “whatever” cross when the combination can vary.
 Will other folks know what a “silver shaded tabby cat” looks like?
 (HINT: that’s my Karma-Kat…) Offer specifics: curly chocolate color fur, one ear up and one down, 45 pound neutered male, floppy (or erect) ears, docked tail — answers to “Spiffy” and dances and spins when you say “wanna cookie?”